Hohn

 What’s it like being a professional underwater cinematographer?

 It's exciting, challenging, and incredibly rewarding.
-Shooting with RED cinema cameras underwater requires a whole other level of specialized skills, equipment and training that I've had to acquire over the years.
-The challenge of shooting a specific species, behaviour or ecosystem offers new challenges on every job, that's the exciting part - you never know what will happen.
-My background as a commercial diver has prepared me for whatever a production can throw at me!
+Filming with RED cinema cameras underwater requires a level of specialized skills, equipment and training that I've had to acquire over the years.
+The challenge of shooting a specific species, behaviours or ecosystems changes with each job, that's the exciting part - you never know what will happen.
+My background as a commercial diver has prepared me for anything a production can throw at me!
 Ultimately though, seeing your work broadcast as part of a larger project is an incredible feeling and something I'll never get tired of.
-I'm always looking for a new project to dive into.

 How long have you been diving?

 I started freediving in 1996 and got certified as a scuba diver in 2004.
-At 18, in 2005, I was certified as a PADI Open Water Scuba Instructor.
+At 18, in 2005, I was certified as a PADI Open Water Scuba Instructor - most of my life has been spent in the water.
+Back then I would never have thought I would eventually become a certified commercial diving instructor, rebreather diver, full cave diver, ice diver, and freediver.
+It's been quite the journey!

 What made you want to become a diver?